 The federal conversation about school bus seat belts has stalled for decades.
 NHTSA issued a recommendation in 2018 encouraging states to require lap-shoulder belts on new large school buses.
 It wasn’t a mandate.
 It was a suggestion.

 At the state level, Arizona hasn’t moved.
 No pending legislation.
 No interim studies.
 No task forces.
-The $800K Hartford settlement, the 971 fatal crashes, the 171 pedestrian deaths.
+The 971 fatal crashes nationally, the 171 pedestrian deaths, the documented rollover and side-impact gaps in compartmentalization.
 None of it has produced a policy change in this state.

 That doesn’t mean families are powerless.
 School districts make purchasing decisions about new buses every year.
 Parents can attend board meetings and ask whether new buses will include belts.
 Districts that have voluntarily adopted belts report minimal disruption to operations and routing.